oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

 Support the marking of languages as “prioritized” for translation.
 Prioritized languages will have their remaining untranslated lesson text content auto-translated to make the lessons available in the language as quickly as possible.
 Auto-translated content will appear with a note explaining the auto-translation.
 Non-prioritized languages will also be auto-translated after a threshold of translation, e.g. 95%.

 Additionally, finish adding [computer-aided translation (CAT)](https://docs.google.com/document/d/1kJd-yLTzB9a2c3Nq7v9pzKfHwKHKGpkWfQ8B0YGf50U/edit#heading=h.24wysknhgyrz) support when submitting translation suggestions.

 **Size of this project:** medium (~175 hours)

-**Potential Mentors:**
+**Potential Mentors:** TBA

 **Knowledge/Skills Recommended:**